toludwig/golden-lemurs/docs/training.md

 ## Overall training procedure and learning batches

-After initialising the weigths, the network is able to propagate its input towards the output layer.
+After initializing the weights, the network is able to propagate its input towards the output layer.
 It gets one input of our dataset at a time, one after the other.
 When the whole samples are seen once, we call this an **epoch**.
 However, for convergence to the global minimum